 Due to thousands of spam a day on this specific article, I'm closing down comments on this specific page. :( I sure hope they don't do this do my other articles...

 If you really want to more info or have a question, please go to the contact page or the about page- both can get a message to me.
 If this information was of any help or clarified any doubts you had, please mention so in your email.

 I love to interact with other orchid enthusiasts, but I have no patience for spamming.
 We all can share from our experiences.
-Share this page with a friend who has an orchid, comment, or give us a thumbs up 😊 in the comments on another page.
+Share this page with a friend who has an orchid, comment, or give me a thumbs up 😊 in the comments on another page.
 Happy cultivating!